MarkWiltberger/markwiltberger.github.io/docs/pages/project.md

 **Brief Description:**
  The app is a REST API built in the Node.js framework Nest.js, which queries and updates a Postgres database.
 The app allows a user to make http requests to a set of endpoints which query available realty properties.
-- The user can request a full list of available properties.
-- The user can also filter the list of properties based on the various attributes of the properties, such as price, city, and property type.
-- Users with a REALTOR role can create, update, and delete realty listings.
-- Users can message the realtor for the property with inquiries.

 **Technology Stack:**